Waldorfio/shopping-cart/README.md

 ### Challenges Faced
 - Passing state through Outlet routes in Typescript
+- Managing strict types via TypeScript
+- Use and manipulate the DOM via hooks

 ## How to run the app
 ### 1. Click the [hosted link]()